 Either way, we recommend that you reach out to your landlord to get their policies and send them information about your new subtenant.

 To protect yourself against damages to the apartment or any belongings that you leave in the space, you should take a security deposit from your subtenant.
-Hold this money in escrow for the period of the sublet and make sure to complete an inspection before they move in, and get them to sign off on it.
 Follow your state's laws for accepting and holding security deposits as best you can.
+Depending on where you live, you may be expected to store the money in a separate account.
+You should also do an inspection of the apartment before they move in, and get them to sign off on it.

 You don't want to spend the first day of every month pestering someone for rent.
 Agree on a process for rent payments before they move in.
 Put this process in writing in the sublet agreement that you both sign.